 3. Hybrid Injection Molding Machine

 - Barrel: The barrel contains the reciprocating screw and is the outer housing of the machine.
-The barrel is wrapped in heater bands and is tasked with both containing the material and the heating portion of the cycle.
+The barrel is wrapped in heater bands and is tasked with containing the material and the heating portion of the cycle.

 - Heaters: The heaters supply thermal energy through the barrel, converting solid plastic pellets into molten plastic as they are pushed by the reciprocating screw.
 Heaters allow for precise temperature control and are usually staggered in temperature for gradual heating.